flaviotordini/musique/README.md

 # Musique
 Musique is a music player built for speed, simplicity and style.
+It is written in C++ using the Qt framework.
+Contributing is welcome, especially in the Linux desktop integration area.

+## Translating Musique to your language
+Translations are done at https://www.transifex.com/projects/p/musique/ Just register and apply for a language team.
+Please don't request translation merges on GitHub.

 ## Build instructions
-To compile Minitube you need at least Qt 4.8.
+To compile Musique you need at least Qt 4.8.
 The following Qt modules are needed: core, gui, network, sql (using the Sqlite plugin), dbus, phonon.
 You also need TagLib: http://taglib.github.io